 Dr. Walker went to Thamesville to relieve a physician on July 1st, 1925.
-Dr. Walker ended up buying the doctors practice and stayed in Thamesville for 32 years.
+Dr. Walker ended up buying the doctors medical practice and he stayed in Thamesville for 32 years caring for his patients.

 Dr. Walker married Ruby Esther Crosbie on the 5th of September 1925, in London, Ontario.
-She was born on the 23rd of March, 1900, the youngest of 6 children born to Robert Crosbie and the former Margaret Wright.
-Her parents were farmers and her siblings were; Jeanette, Catherine, Agnes, Mary and Robert.
+She was born on the 23rd of March, 1900, the youngest of 7 children born to Robert Crosbie and the former Margaret Wright.
+Her parents were farmers and her siblings were; Jeanette Brough Crosbie, Katherine Wright Crosbie, Annie Roberta Crosbie (who died at the age of 7), Agnes Jane Crosbie, Mary Alexandra Crosbie and Robert Alexander Crosbie (who died of influenza at the age of 26).
 Mrs. Walker was a registered nurse.
 She completed her training at St. Joseph’s Hospital in London.

-Dr. and Mrs. Walker had 4 children; James R. Walker, Dr. George R. Walker, a son Theodore died in infancy in 1927 and a daughter Margaret was stillborn in 1944.
+Dr. and Mrs. Walker had 4 children; James R. Walker, Dr. George R. Walker, a son Theodore died in infancy in 1927 and a daughter Margaret Elizabeth Walker died in infancy in 1944.

 Dr. Walker was appointed as a Coroner in 1939 and he held that position until 1967.
 He served as home physician at Thamesview Lodge from 1957-1967.
 Dr. Walker was a member of the Kent Medical Society and he served as the President in 1935.
 When he retired he was made a life member.
 He was also a life member and Past-Master of Tecumseh A.F. & A.M.
 Lodge #245 (Thamesville).
 Dr. Walker was also a member of the Chatham Scottish Rite and Rose Croix Masonic Lodge.
 He was a member of the Rotary Club in Chatham and Thamesville and he was President for a term.
 Dr. Walker served on the Board of Directors of the Kent County Children’s Aid Society from 1957 to 1969.
 He was President of the Kent County Children’s Aid Society from 1965 to 1966.
 He was also an elder at Victoria Avenue United Church in Chatham.